-Final Exam: The date of the final exam is in the final exam period, tentatively on Wednesday, December 6th; this will be confirmed later.
-It will be a 3 hour exam.
-Further details will be provided closer to the exam date.
+Final Exam: The date of the final exam will occur between December 11-17, 2024.
+The precise date and time will be confirmed later.
+It will be a 3 hour exam, and further details will be provided closer to the exam date.

-Academic calendar: See: https://registrar.rice.edu/calendars/fall-semester-2023.
+Academic calendar: See: https://registrar.rice.edu/calendars/fall-semester-2024.

 Covid-19/ Illness policy: Please keep your classmates healthy by not attending class ill (with a cold, Covid-19, or otherwise).
 Wearing masks in class is not required.
-Assignment and assessment arrangements for long-term, symptomatic illness will be accommodated.
+Assignment and assessment arrangements for long-term illness will be accommodated.